Wide-ranging Probabilistic Physics-guided Machine Learning Approach to Break Down the Limits of Current Fatigue Predictive Tools for Metals

 Methodology

-To attain this very ambitious goal, the project will rely on a breakdown of different classes of inhomogeneities to advance the fundamental mechanical understanding of their contribution to fatigue, and then reunite them within an advanced Bayesian Physics-Guided Neural Network (B-PGNN) frame.
+To attain this very ambitious goal, the project will rely on a breakdown of different classes of inhomogeneities to advance the fundamental mechanical understanding of their contribution to fatigue.
+Then, these inhomogeneities will be reunited within an advanced Bayesian Physics-Guided Neural Network (B-PGNN) framework.

 Experimental Campaign